Captain Marvel Jr.: "Titans Tomorrow"

-In this future, the adult Freddy Freeman has taken the Captain Marvel mantle and is a member of the Titans East.
-He is implied to have competed with Superman (Conner Kent) for the love of Cassandra Sandsmark (Now Wonder Woman).
+In this future, the adult Freddy Freeman has taken the Captain Marvel mantle and is a member of Titans East.
+He is implied to have competed with Superman (Conner Kent) for the love of Cassandra Sandsmark (now Wonder Woman).

 52

-In the final issue of the maxi-series 52 (#52, May 2, 2007), a new Multiverse is revealed, originally consisting of 52 identical realities.
-Among the parallel realities shown is one designated Earth-5.
-As a result of Marvel Family foe Mister Mind eating aspects of this reality, it takes on visual aspects similar to the Pre-Crisis Earth-S, including the Marvel Family characters.
-The names of the characters are not mentioned in the panel in which they appear, but a character visually similar to Captain Marvel Jr. appears.

-Based on comments by 52 co-author Grant Morrison, this alternate universe is not the pre-Crisis Earth-S.
+An unidentified character similar to Captain Marvel Jr. appears in the final issue of 52.
+This version is from a universe similar to the pre-Crisis Earth-S.

 Billy Batson and the Magic of Shazam!

 Freddy Freeman first appeared in issue 13 of this book; he was shown crippled and in a wheelchair, the result of being inadvertently injured in a previous battle involving the Marvels.
 At a museum, he accidentally witnesses the Batsons transform and tells Theo Adam the magic word they used to transform back into Black Adam.
 Theo Adam then talks Freddy into becoming a Marvel as well, so he can do everything including walk again.
 He then transforms into Black Adam Junior and attacks the Marvels.

 However, Freddy soon realizes Black Adam's evil, rebels and makes partial peace with the Marvels, although he keeps aloof from them.
-However, Captain Marvel is later traumatically drained and aged by the supervillain The Vampire Burglar; Mary Marvel and Tawky Tawny come to Freddy in desperation to help them get the Captain to the wizard Shazam's chamber.
+However, Captain Marvel is later traumatically drained and aged by the supervillain 1 Vampire Burglar; Mary Marvel and Tawky Tawny come to Freddy in desperation to help them get the Captain to the wizard Shazam's chamber.
 With much persuading, Freddy agrees; but they encounter Black Adam there, having claimed Shazam's power for himself.
 Although Shazam soon reappears, the battle against the renegade is complicated by the fact that the only way to help Billy is give him his Shazam power as Black Adam Jr., which would permanently strip himself of it.
 With much consideration, Freddy agrees and restores Captain Marvel.
 When Marvels inquire how they can make it up to Freddy for his sacrifice, Shazam suggests Captain Marvel that his name has great power of its own.
 Inspired, Captain Marvel gets Freddy to speak his name and, upon doing so, the boy is bestowed the power and form of Captain Marvel Jr. This version is apparently able to say his own name without an unwanted transformation and his costume emulates the Captain's by being looser than the traditional costume, complete with a lapel.